Shane Dikolli

-Shane S. Dikolli is an Australian accountant who is an Professor of Accounting at University of Virginia's Darden School of Business.
+Shane S. Dikolli is an Australian accountant who is a Professor of Accounting at University of Virginia's Darden School of Business.
 He was ranked 4th overall and 1st in accounting in Bloomberg Businessweek Most Popular Business School Professors Among Top 30 Business Schools Rankings.
 Dikolli was also named Professor of the Week by the Financial Times in August 2011.

 Dikolli is known for his research on the performance evaluation of CEOs.
 He was awarded the Glen McLaughlin Prize for Research in Accounting Ethics and the 2011 Journal of Management Accounting Research Best Paper Award.
 Professor Dikolli currently holds editorial board membership positions at The Accounting Review, Accounting, Organizations and Society, Contemporary Accounting Research, Journal of Management Accounting Research, and Accounting and Finance.

 Background

 Dikolli completed his Bachelor of Business in 1986 from Curtin University of Technology in Perth, Western Australia.
 As a university student, he worked as a Staff Accountant for Hendry, Rae & Court, Chartered Accountants.
 Dikolli was appointed tenured lecturer in September 1988 at the Curtin University of Technology.
 Dikolli also became a consultant in the Division of Management Consulting for KPMG International Headquarters from 1991 to 1992.
 Dikolli completed his Postgraduate Diploma in Business (Accounting) from Curtin University of Technology in 1994.
 He then completed his Doctor of Philosophy (Accounting) in 1998 from the University of Waterloo in Waterloo, Canada.

 In 2000, Dikolli accepted the position of an assistant professor at the University of Texas.
 After 6 years at the University of Texas and 12 years at the Fuqua School of Business at Duke University, Dikolli moved on to become Associate Professor of Accounting at the University of Virginia’s Darden School of Business.
 Professor Dikolli teaches an MBA course on managerial accounting in the Full-Time and Weekend Executive Programs at the Darden School of Business.

 Dikolli is the cousin of Australian musician Adem K (Kerimofski).